click on photo to go back ...

 Above right: (From L to R) Arthur Allen, Marion Shockley and Santos Ortega in

-In 1940 Arthur Allen was seen in two more movies both directed by Sam Wood: the Western Rangers of Fortune where he played Mr. Prout, a persecuted newspaper publisher who chimes in with some erudite sleuthing (see picture below left), and maybe his best movie role in a reprise of his Broadway role of Geology Professor Willard in Our Town (below right).
+In 1940 Arthur Allen was seen in two more movies both directed by Sam Wood: maybe his best movie role in a reprise of his Broadway role of Geology Professor Willard in Our Town (United Artists, May 9.
+1940) (below left) and the Western Rangers of Fortune (Paramount, Sep 19.
+1940) where he played Mr. Prout, a persecuted newspaper publisher who chimes in with some erudite sleuthing (below right).

-Above right: Frank Craven and Arthur B. Allen in Our Town (1940).
+Above left: Frank Craven and Arthur B. Allen in Our Town (United Artists, May 9.
+1940).

-Arthur was also heard weekdays on Mother O' Mine (1940-1941) a soap with Agnes Young (Mother Morrison), Donald Cook (John) and Jackie Kelk (Pete).
+Arthur was also heard weekdays on Mother O' Mine (Blue, 1940-1941) a soap with Agnes Young (Mother Morrison), Donald Cook (John) and Jackie Kelk (Pete).

 For the series Gibbs and Finney, General Delivery (NBC Blue, July 26 - Oct 18 1942) Raymond Knight wrote a warm, dramatic serial in which Fennelly and Allen played their familiar roles as owners of their town's general store, Gideon Gibbs and Asa Finney.
 Actress Patsy Campbell was also cast in this Sunday evening serial.

-In 1944 he played a Broadway reprise of Our Town. he reprised the role he had on stage and in the movie.
+In 1944 he played a Broadway revival of Our Town (City Center, Jan 10. - 29.
+1944) where he reprised his earlier role he had on stage and in the movie.
 Described as brilliantly amusing in a brief appearance as an earnest diffident professor.
 That year Arthur had his first heart attack.
+He didn't return to the stage.

-They persisted under the banner Soconyland Sketches (Snow Village) for other firms at intervals to 1946.
-The duo turned their characterizations into careers, meanwhile, appearing in similar incarnations inspired by the Socony show.
-The Stebbins Boys (of Bucksport Point) (1931-1932), Day Dramas (1934-1935), The Simpson Boys of Sprucehead Bay (Blue, 1935-1936) , Four Corners U.S.A.
+They persisted under the banner Soconyland Sketches (as of Dec 1942 as Snow Village) for other firms at intervals to 1946.
+The duo had turned their characterizations inspired by those in the Socony show into careers, appearing in different, similar incarnations through the years: The Stebbins Boys (of Bucksport Point) (1931-1932), Day Dramas (1934-1935), The Simpson Boys of Sprucehead Bay (Blue, 1935-1936) , Four Corners U.S.A.
 (CBS 1938-1939) and Gibbs and Finney General Delivery (1942). ...
 It was a role Fennelly would play over and over.
 He later gained national fame on Fred Allen's radio program Allen's Alley in the mid-1940s, portraying Titus Moody, another version of the stock New England character.

 He was buried at Gowanda, N.Y. , where he was born 66 years before.